-Food emissions were a total of $17 \text{ tCO}2\text{e}$.
+Food emissions were a total of 17 tCO2e.
 Although the number of meals containing pork was only one third, they accounted for half of the emissions.
 A quarter of the emissions came from vegetarian meals, which accounted for half of all food.
-The same amount of emissions was produced by chicken meals, although they were only a quarter of the amount of vegetarian food.
+The same number of emissions was produced by chicken meals, although they were only a quarter of the amount of vegetarian food.
 Relatively, the largest emissions were produced by the beef meals (68), which produced 5% of the catering emissions.
 The emission of 235 vegan meals was less than one percent.